How much does it cost to buy a home in Singapore?

-For bank loans, the conveyancing fees can range between S$1,100 to S$3,000.
+For the 2-bedroom private condo, the conveyancing fees can range between S$1,100 to S$3,000 depending on the bank loan rate.
 Note that this price varies between law firms, and you can request to use a cheaper law firm than the bank’s default choice.
 If you use a mortgage broker, they will usually try to find a cheaper law firm for you.

 If you use HDB’s default law firm, the conveyancing fees can be paid from your CPF.
-If you are using another law firm (such as one chosen by the bank), you will have to ask the firm whether fees can be paid via CPF.
+If you are using another law firm (such as one chosen by the bank), you will have to ask the firm whether fees can be paid via CPF or in cash.

 For our sample condo, we will assume conveyancing fees of about S$1,500.

-The basic fire insurance for HDB flats comes from Etiqa, and is not a significant cost (S$1.50 to S$7.50 for a five-year term).
-Basic fire insurance is mandatory.
-For our three-room flat, it is just S$4.50 for five years.
+The basic fire insurance for HDB flats comes from Etiqa, and is not a significant cost (S$1.50 to S$7.50 depending on the size of your flat for a 5-year premium).
+Basic fire insurance is mandatory but only covers damage to ‘internal structures, fixtures and areas built and provided by the HDB’ due to fire, smoke and water.
+For a 3-room BTO flat, it is just S$4.50 for 5 years.

-The cost differs based on the insurer, but typical rates are between S$45 to over S$700 per annum (the most expensive policies may also include accident plans, which cover you and your family in the event of an accident).
+Typical home insurance policies cost between S$45 to over S$700 per annum (the most expensive policies may also include accident plans, which cover you and your family in the event of an accident).

 Policies for private homes cost more as compared to flats.
-We will assume our sample three-room flat has an insurance cost of S$45 per annum, whereas our sample condo has an insurance cost of around S$200 per annum.
+We will assume our sample 3-room BTO flat has an insurance cost of S$45 per annum, whereas our sample 2-bedroom private condo has an insurance cost of around S$200 per annum.

-Interest rates on renovation loans range from three to five per cent per annum, so be sure to compare between banks before buying.
-The typical loan tenure is between three to five years.
+Interest rates on renovation loans range from 3% to 5% per annum, so be sure to compare between banks before applying.
+The typical renovation loan tenure is between 3 to 5 years.

-We will assume our three-room flat has conservancy charges of S$45 per month.
+We will assume our 3-room BTO flat has conservancy charges of S$45 per month.

-For condos, maintenance fees depend on the management council.
-These typically range from S$200 to S$350, although there are cases when fees are even higher — for high-end developments with a concierge service or elaborate facilities, it is possible to see monthly costs of S$400 or more.
+For condominiums, maintenance fees depend on the management council.
+These typically range from S$200 to S$350 per month, although there are cases when fees are even higher — for high-end developments with a concierge service or elaborate facilities, it is possible to see monthly costs of S$400 or more.

 We will assume our sample condo has maintenance fees of S$250 per month.